-Cluster monitoring with Operations Manager (clustered environments only)
+Cluster monitoring with Operations Manager (Cluster-Mode only)

-You can use Operations Manager to discover and monitor storage systems in cluster environments and generate reports.
+From the current release of the DataFabric Manager server, Operations Manager can discover, monitor, and generate reports of systems running Data ONTAP for Cluster-Mode.
 Operations Manager uses SNMP or XML APIs for cluster monitoring.

-What the cluster-management LIF is (clustered environments only)
+What the cluster-management LIF is (Cluster-Mode only)